Stylish wall mirror from the turn of the century with original glass - antique

 Description

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its characteristic features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
+Many styles distinguish antique furniture, but a few are particularly prominent.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries, inspired by Napoleon’s reign.
+This style features significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
-This is ultimately vital for buyers, as the market is flooded with many forgeries.
+This is ultimately crucial for buyers, as the market is flooded with many forgeries.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details